erictleung/tutorial-vim/vim-tutorial.md

 There are two different "modes" in vim:

-**insert mode** - here you have access to powerful commands within vim
+**normal mode** - here you have access to powerful commands within vim

-**edit mode** - here you can edit your file as you can in any other editor
+**edit/insert mode** - here you can edit your file as you can in any other editor

 ## Open and close a file